-Let’s take a look at vegan vitamin D supplements and whether you should take one.
+Should vegans take a vitamin D supplement?
 This is a relatively straightforward topic with a few interesting twists.
-If you’re vegan, the information covered here can protect your health.
+The information covered here can protect your health.

-Vitamin D is naturally present in only a few foods.
-So, as we’ll see, the only practical way to meet your needs is through supplements, fortified foods, or exposure to sunlight.
+Only a few foods naturally contain vitamin D. So, as we’ll see, the only practical way to meet your needs is through supplements, fortified foods, or exposure to sunlight.

 Vegan Vitamin D Brands

 Unfortunately, most vitamin D supplements are not vegan.
 Until recently, nearly every brand was produced from lanolin, a non-vegan byproduct of the wool industry.
 When exposed to ultraviolet light, lanolin’s oils transform into a type of vitamin D called cholecalciferol.
 This molecule is better known as vitamin D3.
-Vegans were stuck taking an expensive and much less potent supplement containing ergocalciferol, commonly called Vitamin D2.
+Vegans were stuck taking a more expensive and much less potent supplement containing ergocalciferol, commonly called vitamin D2.

-Sometime around 2010, supplement companies started making vegan vitamin D3 from a type of algae called lichen.
+Sometime around 2010, supplement companies started producing vegan vitamin D3 from a type of algae called lichen.
 There are now several vegan vitamin D3 brands on the market:

 - Deva: Vegan Vitamin D3 (5000 IU)

 - Doctor’s Best: Vegan D3 Veggie Caps (2500 IU)

 - Pure & Essential: Vegan Vitamin D3 (1000 IU)